Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Pareto Optima in Risk-Sharing Markets

 is the unique solution to \eqref{eq:inf_problem_risk_measures}.
 This yields the retention functions shown in Figure \ref{fig:retentions}.
 Furthermore, the optimal retention functions are unique in this case.
 Indeed, the marginal retention for each layer of the risk $S>x$ depends only on the agents with the lowest value of $T_i^*(\Pr(S>x))$, that is, the most optimistic likelihood assessment of the risk layer $S>x$.
 The agents' assessments of the likelihoods of tail events are shown in Figure \ref{fig:tstar}.

-Now, recall from Corollary \ref{cor:main_theorem_risk_sharing} that for each $x\in\R_+$, $L_x$ denotes the set of agents with the most optimistic likelihood assessment of the tail event $S >x$.
-It can be numerically verified that agents with the most optimistic view towards the likelihood of such tail events are as follows:
+Now, recall from Corollary \ref{cor:main_theorem_risk_sharing} that for each $x\in\R_+$, the set $L_{x,T_1^*,T_2^*,T_3^*}$ denotes the set of agents with the most optimistic likelihood assessment of the tail event $S>x$, when the preference of agent $i$ is represented by a distortion risk measure with respect to $T_i^*$.
+It can be numerically verified that the agents with the most optimistic view towards the likelihood of such tail events are as follows:

-Figure \ref{fig:retentions} shows how the retention function for agent $i$ increases with a slope of $1$ whenever $L_x=\{i\}$, that is, agent $i$ absorbs that tranche of the aggregate risk.
-Since $L_x$ is a singleton for a.e.\ $x$, it follows that each marginal retention is a.e.\ unique, which implies that retention functions are unique.
+Figure \ref{fig:retentions} shows how the retention function for agent $i$ increases with a slope of $1$ whenever $L_{x,T_1^*,T_2^*,T_3^*}=\{i\}$, that is, agent $i$ absorbs that tranche of the aggregate risk.
+Since $L_{x,T_1^*,T_2^*,T_3^*}$ is a singleton for a.e.\ $x$, it follows that each marginal retention is a.e.\ unique, which implies that retention functions are unique.
 That is, the retention structure shown in Figure \ref{fig:retentions} is the only possible structure that is comonotone Pareto optimal.
 Note that the retention is only increasing for an agent when that agent is most optimistic about the likelihood of the tail risk.